 3-6.4 Pump Drive.

-When electric power is economically available, from a reliable single power source or from two independent sources in accordance with NFPA 20, pumps must be electric driven only.
-A reliable single power source is defined as a power source having an average forced down time, excluding scheduled repairs, which does not exceed 8 consecutive hours for any one incident nor more than 24 hours cumulatively over the last 3 years.
+Electric power supply(ies) for pumps used in fire protection service must comply with NFPA 20.
+Where electric power is economically available from a reliable single source of adequate capacity or from two independent sources each of adequate capacity, pumps may be electric driven.
 When such electrical power supplies are not available, fire pumps must be diesel driven.
 Spark ignited internal combustion engines must not be used to drive fire pumps.